olpa/templating-for-api/README.md

 # In action

 ```
-cd in-action/nodejs-cli/
+cd in-action/nodejs-tplfa/
+npm ci

 export OPENAI_API_KEY=...
 npx ts-node src/index.ts --debug \
   --api ../../apis/openai/lib \
   --prompt "Tell me a joke about APIs."
 ```

-The prompt is converted to a fetch-object:
+According to the debug log, the prompt is converted to a fetch-object:

 ```
 {